itsbluejelly/Bash-Programming/README.md

 ## Tutorial Series

 The list below contains the topics covered in the tutorial series.
 Each topic is linked to its respective branch.

-> They are automatically updated as the series progresses 😂

 <!-- Please dont delete the comments surrounding and within list of lessons🙏 -->
 <!-- Start of tutorial list -->
 - [__Lesson 1: Intro to bash__](https://github.com/itsbluejelly/Bash-Programming/tree/lesson_1)